SibiAkkash/dotfiles/README.md

 * Colour themes: https://mayccoll.github.io/Gogh/

 #### Dircolors
+* How does it work: https://askubuntu.com/questions/466198/how-do-i-change-the-color-for-directories-with-ls-in-the-console
 * Download a dircolors file and store it in `~/.dircolors`
 * Run `dircolors path-to-file -b >> ~/.zshrc`
 * The above command generates the `LS_COLORS` variable and writes it to the `.zshrc` file
+* Files with execute permission override the colour, EXEC files have separate colour in the dircolors file - https://unix.stackexchange.com/questions/174538/ls-color-auto-dir-colors-not-working-in-one-directory

+access token: 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